W. E. B. Du Bois: World War I

 The Houston riot of 1917 disturbed Du Bois and was a major setback to efforts to permit African Americans to become military officers.
-The riot began after Houston police arrested and beat two black soldiers; in response, over 100 black soldiers took to the streets of Houston and killed 16 whites.
+The riot began after Houston police arrested and beat two black soldiers; in response, more than 100 black soldiers took to the streets of Houston and killed 16 whites.
 A military court martial was held, and 19 of the soldiers were hanged, and 67 others were imprisoned.
-In spite of the Houston riot, Du Bois and others successfully pressed the Army to accept the officers trained at Spingarn's camp, resulting in over 600 black officers joining the Army in October 1917.
+In spite of the Houston riot, Du Bois and others successfully pressed the Army to accept the officers trained at Spingarn's camp, resulting in more than 600 black officers joining the Army in October 1917.

 Federal officials, concerned about subversive viewpoints expressed by NAACP leaders, attempted to frighten the NAACP by threatening it with investigations.
-Du Bois was not intimidated, and in 1918 he predicted that World War I would lead to an overthrow of the European colonial system and to the "liberation" of colored people worldwide – in China, in India, and especially in the Americas.
+Du Bois was not intimidated, and in 1918 he predicted that World War I would lead to an overthrow of the European colonial system and the "liberation" of colored people worldwide – in China, in India, and especially in the Americas.
 NAACP chairman Joel Spingarn was enthusiastic about the war, and he persuaded Du Bois to consider an officer's commission in the Army, contingent on Du Bois writing an editorial repudiating his anti-war stance.
 Du Bois accepted this bargain and wrote the pro-war "Close Ranks" editorial in June 1918 and soon thereafter he received a commission in the Army.
 Many black leaders, who wanted to leverage the war to gain civil rights for African Americans, criticized Du Bois for his sudden reversal.
 Southern officers in Du Bois's unit objected to his presence, and his commission was withdrawn.